James Irwin

 James Benson Irwin (March 17, 1930 – August 8, 1991) was an American astronaut, aeronautical engineer, test pilot, and a United States Air Force pilot.
-He served as Apollo Lunar Module pilot for Apollo 15, the fourth human lunar landing.
-He was the eighth person to walk on the Moon and the first, and youngest, of those astronauts to die.
+He served as Lunar Module pilot for Apollo 15, the fourth human lunar landing.
+He was the eighth person to walk on the Moon.

 Early life and education

+Irwin was born March 17, 1930, in Pittsburgh, Pennsylvania, of Scottish, German (maternal side) and Irish descent, to parents James William Irwin (1896–1978), a U.S. Army World War I veteran, and Elsa Mathilda Irwin (née Strebel; 1898–1993) who had German ancestry.
+Irwin's paternal grandparents emigrated to the U.S. from Altmore Parish at Pomeroy in County Tyrone, Ireland (now Northern Ireland) around 1859.